 Some Notes from Jon and Paul

-Read this map in conjunction with notes below it about parking.
-Note that it doesn't zoom (sorry).
+Read this map in conjunction with notes below it.
+Note that it doesn’t zoom (sorry).

 © OpenStreetMap contributors Licensed under the Open Data Commons Open Database License

 Note that the two short roads leading off BVR to The Dog are not vehicle-accessible.
 Potentially, there is plenty of street-parking nearby, but most is residential, and in demand at night.
-A sharp-eyed attender at our first meet noticed that the usual "Mon – Sat 8am – 6pm" times for limited parking are absent from the local signs.
+The usual “Mon – Sat 8am – 6pm” times for limited parking are absent from many local signs.
 I have checked this with the Council and IT IS AN ERROR.
 You can park free in residential zones (and all the spaces described) after 6pm.
+Local word is that the student population make it “impossible” to park at night in areas 1a & 1b.
+After several meetings when they’ve been back in residence, I haven’t found a problem yet, and have always parked that near the pub — that said, I always arrive coming up to 8pm: a moral for you, there? :-)

 Until you’re familiar with the best spots, try this route: